-Students may join the NorthEast Health & Fitness Institute for \$10 a month.
+Students may utilize the NorthEast Health & Fitness Institute for no charge during their operating hours of 8:00am-5:00pm.
 The Institute's dedicated team of health and fitness professionals offers clinical exercise programs, health education, behavior modification and counseling programs in a supportive and motivating environment.
 The Institute is located at 1090 NorthEast Gateway Court, NE - Suite 102 and can be reached by calling 704-403-9250 or 704-403-9273.